cuba/PiuPiu/README.md

 ## Promise

-NOTE: Although useful in some situations, this way of making network requests is not suggested.
-Instead, we should use a  `ResponseFuture` (see above).

 This works the same way as a `ResponseFuture` except that a `Promise` will treat the success and failure callbacks seperately.
-This however creates more problems as it forces you to always handle successes and failures seperately, even if you decide to transform a failed response to an `Error`.
-Most of the time failures and errors are treates the same way and there is no reason why we can't transform failed responses into a custom `Error` object and have one way of dealing with failed responses and request errors.

 ### Full Example